-When winter comes to Toronto getting around can become a real challenge.
-Both the city and the province work to combat the snow that accumulates on Toronto's roads, and there are things you can do to help speed the process and keep yourself and your loved ones safer.
+When winter comes to Toronto, getting around can become a real challenge.
+Both the city and the province work to combat the snow that accumulates on Toronto's roads and sidewalks, and there are things you can do to help speed the process and keep yourself and your loved ones safer when the snow starts to pile up in the city.

 Snowplows in the City of Toronto